Stephen Bann

-Stephen Bann CBE, FBA (born 1 August 1942 in Manchester, England) is the Emeritus Professor of History of Art at the University of Bristol.
-He attended Winchester College and King's College, Cambridge, attaining his PhD in 1967.
+Stephen Bann CBE, FBA (born 1 August 1942) is the emeritus professor of history of art at the University of Bristol.

-He was subsequently appointed Professor of Modern Cultural Studies at the University of Kent at Canterbury, and later appointed to the Chair in History of Art at Bristol in 2000.
+He was subsequently appointed professor of modern cultural studies at the University of Kent at Canterbury, and later appointed to the chair in history of art at Bristol in 2000.
 He was made a Fellow of the British Academy in 1998, and named a CBE in 2004.

 Early life

-Stephen Bann was born 1 August 1942 in Manchester, England.
+Stephen Bann was born on 1 August 1942 in Manchester, England.
 He was educated at Winchester College and King's College, Cambridge, attaining his PhD in 1967.